Lingcoos/SwinT/readme.md

-# Butterfly Classification with Swin Transformer (Swin-T)
+# Butterflies and Moths Classification with Swin Transformer

 This project uses a Swin Transformer (`swin_tiny_patch4_window7_224`) to perform 100-class image classification on the Butterfly-100 dataset.